Rewriting Wally for iOS 16 and SwiftUI 4

 }

-I therefore put a lot of effort into having core protocols that for instance describe how to store an item, which let me constrain how types can be combined and what needs to be implemented by new types.
+I therefore put a lot of effort into core protocols that describe how to store any kind of item, which let me constrain how types can be combined and what needs to be implemented.

-For instance, instead of having a CardStore protocol like above, I now have a WalletItemStore protocol that looks something like this:
+For instance, instead of having a CardStore protocol, I now have a WalletItemStore one that looks something like this:

 public protocol WalletItemStore: AnyObject {